XanaduAI/SFOpenBoson/doc/bosehubbard.rst

 .. admonition:: Decomposition
 	:class: defn

-	A Bose-Hubbard Hamiltonian with zero nearest-neighbour interaction, can be implemented to arbitrary error via a decomposition of beamsplitters, Kerr gates, and phase-space rotations.
+	A Bose-Hubbard Hamiltonian with zero nearest-neighbour interactions can be implemented to arbitrary error via a decomposition of beamsplitters, Kerr gates, and phase-space rotations.

 .. tip::